 As of CDM version 4.3, GRIB datasets are handled as collections of GRIB files.
 A GRIB file is a collection of GRIB records.
 A GRIB dataset is a therefore a collection of GRIB records in one or more files.
 You cannot access these files remotely, eg through an OPeNDAP server, they must be local.
 A THREDDS Data Server (TDS) can make GRIB datasets remotely accessible, eg through OPeNDAP.

 The CDM can only read GRIB files, it cannot write them.
 It can, however, rewrite GRIB into netCDF using CF Conventions.
 As of version 4.3.12, it can only write netCDF-3 format files, which are typically 4-40 times larger than GRIB.
-AS of 4.3.13, an experimental netCDF-4 format, with file sizes comparable to GRIB.
+As of 4.3.13, the CDM can write to netCDF-4 format, with file sizes comparable to GRIB, typically within a factor of two.

 A GRIB collection must follow these homogeneity constraints: